tomjoht/simplifying-complexity/_docs/macro-micro.md

 Zooming out on a complex problem is a key strategy for simplifying complexity, but this view sometimes offers other benefits.
 Beyond the benefits of orientation and context, some experts of complex systems say that zooming out to the macro can help you identify the elements that matter most.
 In complex systems, these elements that matter most (or which are most interesting) are often the seemingly insignificant components that have significant effects.
 They are the flapping of the butterfly's wings that cause storms in the oceans on the other side of the world.

-In this 3-minute Ted Talk, Ecologist Eric Berlow argues that zooming out might initially appear to increase the complexity of a system because you expose its many parts and interrelationships.
+In a 3-minute Ted Talk on [How complexity leads to simplicity](https://www.ted.com/talks/eric_berlow_how_complexity_leads_to_simplicity?language=en), ecologist Eric Berlow argues that zooming out might initially appear to increase the complexity of a system because you expose its many parts and interrelationships.
 However, in that zoomed-out, macro view, you can more easily see which elements are key influencers in the system, and then zoom in to focus on those parts.

-<div style="max-width:854px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/lang/en/eric_berlow_how_complexity_leads_to_simplicity" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>

 ## Summary